fbpx

 What should I do if I’ve lost my PCN number?

 In summary, if you’ve lost your PCN number, the most simple way of resolving your problem is by getting in touch with the issuing authority.
 They’ll be able to search for your ticket using your registration number and get you back on track.
+You can find your local council’s contact details using this government website!

 Share This Post With Friend